Images of Galois representations in mod $p$ Hecke algebras: Existence of -elementary abelian extensions of non-solvable number fields

 \begin{proof} Let $\overline{G}:=\mathrm{Im}(\overline{\rho})$, $G:=\mathrm{Im}(\rho)$ and $H:=\mathrm{M}_2^0(\mathbb{F}_q)^\alpha\oplus C_2^\beta\simeq C_2^{3d\alpha+\beta}$.
 By Proposition \ref{thm2}, we have that $G\simeq H\rtimes\overline{G}$.
 This gives a short exact sequence $1\rightarrow H\rightarrow G\rightarrow\overline{G}\rightarrow 1$, so $\overline{G}$ acts on $H$ by conjugation through preimages.

 Let $L:=\overline{\mathbb{Q}}^{\mathrm{ker}(\rho)}$ and $K:=\overline{\mathbb{Q}}^{\mathrm{ker}(\overline{\rho})}$.
-Let $H_1:=\mathrm{M}_2^0(\mathbb{F}_q)^\alpha$, $H_2:= C_2^\beta$, $L_1:=\overline{\mathbb{Q}}^{H_1}$ and $L_2:=\overline{\mathbb{Q}}^{H_2}$.
+Let $H_1:=\mathrm{M}_2^0(\mathbb{F}_q)^\alpha$, $H_2:= C_2^\beta$, $L_1:=L^{H_2}$ and $L_2:=L^{H_1}$.
 By Galois theory, we have field extensions

 The group $H$ is an abelian group of order $2^{3d\alpha+\beta}$, and the corresponding field extension is unramified outside $2N$ because $\rho$ is.
-Moreover, since $H_2$ is contained in the centre of $G$, the action of $\overline{G}$ on $H_2$ is trivial, so $L_1=KE$, and the Galois group of the field extension $L_1/K$ is isomorphic to the Galois group of $E/\mathbb{Q}$.
-On the other hand, $H_2$ is not contained in the centre of $G$, so the action of $\overline{G}$ on $H_2$ is nontrivial, and the extension $L_2/K$ cannot be defined over $\mathbb{Q}$. \end{proof}
+Moreover, since $H_2$ is contained in the centre of $G$, the action of $\overline{G}$ on $H_2$ is trivial, so $L_2=KE$, and the Galois group of the field extension $L_2/K$ is isomorphic to the Galois group of $E/\mathbb{Q}$.
+On the other hand, $H_1$ is not contained in the centre of $G$, so the action of $\overline{G}$ on $H_1$ is nontrivial, and the extension $L_1/K$ cannot be defined over $\mathbb{Q}$. \end{proof} \begin{remark} In order to show how big these extensions can be, consider one example in characteristic $p=5$.
+We find one fixing $N=137, k=2$ and trivial character.
+The corresponding Hecke algebra is defined over $\mathbb{F}_{25}$.
+In this case, in the notation of Proposition \ref{extensions}, this result tells us that $\mathrm{Gal}(K/\mathbb{Q})\simeq\mathrm{GL}_2(\mathbb{F}_{25})$, which has order $2^7\cdot 3^2 \cdot 5^5\cdot 13$.
+Assuming we can determine explicitly $K$ from that, then we would still need to compute an abelian extension of degree $5^4$ (whose existence we can predict by Proposition \ref{extensions}). \end{remark}